Lesbian Vampire Killers: Background

+The film was originally planned to be filmed on a very small budget, with writers Hupfield and Williams as director and star, respectively.
+AV Pictures became attached to the project, and when they ran into difficulty securing funding they offered Phil Claydon the role of director.
+Claydon then approached James Corden to play one of the lead roles after seeing him in The History Boys.
+Corden later sent Claydon a pre-release copy of Gavin & Stacey, which convinced him to cast Mathew Horne as co-star.
+The film was stuck in development hell for several years until the newly reformed Hammer Film Productions company expressed interest in the project, which convinced AV Pictures to move forward with production to avoid losing the film.

-After several years in development hell, the project was picked up by director Phil Claydon.
-Claydon describes the film as influenced by Ghostbusters with a mix of monster movies by Hammer Horror and the Universal Monsters.
+Principal photography began in 2008.
+Claydon described the film as influenced by Ghostbusters with a mix of monster movies by Hammer Horror and the Universal Monsters.
 Referring to the special effects used in the film he said "I covered James in vampire gunk at every opportunity because that made me laugh", since the Vampires turn into slime rather than dust or bursting into flames like other vampire stories.

 Location

 Lesbian Vampire Killers is set in Norfolk, based around the village of Cranwich which is portrayed in the film as Cragwich, but was filmed outside London on location at Luton Hoo in Bedfordshire and in Three Mills film studios in Bromley-by-Bow.

-The film is a tongue-in-cheek homage to the classic Hammer Horror films and was originally slated to be the first "new" Hammer film.
-This did not come to pass and it was ultimately Alliance and Momentum Pictures along with AV Films who finally greenlit the project.
+The film is a tongue-in-cheek homage to the classic Hammer Horror films and was once slated to be the first "new" Hammer film.
+This did not come to pass and it was ultimately Alliance and Momentum Pictures along with AV Films who produced the project.